outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - info: what info is missing to solve the problem
       - potential: what alternative options are available to solve the problem
       - functions: what functions can construct (and by implication, deconstruct) the problem
+      - logic: what structures like connections fit (make sense), given how logic can be used to filter info structures (like by checking for multi-interface alignment such as aligning facts with logical connections)
       - intent: what intents (of which functions, like 'find info') can the problem be represented as
       - change: what changes to the problem can convert it into a non-problem or solution, what variables of the problem are relevant on some interface
       - interface: what structures of randomness or organization can be applied to the problem interface objects to make them relevant/useful for the problem-solving intent
+      - core: what core functions can be used to standardize the problem components
     - questions:
       - how can structures of these interfaces be changed/organized to reduce/remove the problem or convert it into a solution